Family Photoshoot with Grandparents

 How to Prepare Grandparents for the Shoot

 Ensuring that grandparents feel comfortable and prepared for the session is key to getting the best photos.
 They may well feel some trepidation before an extended family photoshoot.
 Perhaps they feel shy in front of the camera – a session doesn’t happen every day after all!
 And the pressure to get everything “just so” – these shoots are often carefully planned a long time in advance, to bring multiple family units together for the day.
-Here are my top tips:

 How to Keep the Kids (and Grandparents) Happy

 A successful family photoshoot with grandparents isn’t just about getting the right shots – it’s about making sure everyone has a good time.
+Here are some tips that have really helped on this type of session before.

 For the kids: Bring snacks, allow for breaks, and let them run around between photos.
 If they associate the shoot with fun, they’ll be more cooperative.